What is at issue:

-By 2025, European and US bank lending is consistent with staying within a 2 o C global
+By 2025, European and US bank lending is consistent with staying within a 2o-C global temperature increase.

 Since October 2016 Positive Money has played a crucial role in the establishment, growth, and development of the 2º Lending initiative (previously the “Money Matters Initiative”).
 Following our interim report this short report outlines the progress made since then, including the completion of our research phase, the launching of our Network at the October Strategy & Design session in Aylesbury, and the resulting Initiative Groups that have been created to deliver a climate-positive banking system.

 What's happening now: